bsorrentino/bsorrentino/_draft/2024-09-06-Java-Notebook.md

 Lately I've been working on Langgraph4J which is a Java implementation of the more famous [Langgraph.js] which is a Javascript library used to create agent and multi-agent workflows by [Langchain].
 Interesting note is that [Langchain.js] uses Javascript Jupyter notebooks powered by a [DENO Jupiter Kernel][deno.jupyter] to implement and document [How-Tos].
 So I faced with a dilemma on how to use (or possibly simulate) the same approach in Java.
 So without much hope I started looking for a Jupyter Kernel that supported Java considering that from the JDK 9 version there was the introduction of JShell that enabled the REPL for Java.

 ### The Java Jupyter Kernel
 After a bit of researches (and also a weird thought of trying to throw myself into a DIY implementation) I landed on [rapaio-jupyter-kernel][java.jupyter] which is a Jupyter Kernel that supports Java 🤩.
+The project states:

+> Jupyter kernel for Java language based on [JShell].
+It implements Jupyter message specification version `5.4`, and it requires Java = `22`.

-It is really amazing, take a look of some of its [features][examples] presented as a notebook itself:
+It is really amazing,I'm starting to use it and WOW!🤯.
+Take a look of some of its [features][examples] presented as a notebook itself:

 ### Java Jupyter notebook example